 Neptune's core is solid, surrounded by water and pale blue gases.

 It is the last planet in our solar system and our gateway to the stars.

 Relating to this massive universe beyond.

 “Matter unseen” = what scientists call “dark matter” floating like invisible clouds in the darkness of space.

-The storms on Neptune actually create diamonds!
-Listen to the piano representing falling hail made of shimmering diamonds.
+The storms on Neptune at one time were thought to actually create diamonds!
+Listen to the piano representing hail made of shimmering diamonds.

 Neptune is adrift in an endless sea of silence out on the edge of the galaxy.